itayshlanger/Rick-Morty/README.md

    - Species: Human
    - Status: Alive
    - Origin: Earth
-2. Saves the data to a CSV file.
+2. Saves the data to a CSV file (Example located at /app/rick_and_morty_characters.csv).
 3. Exposes a REST API to:
    - /characters: Returns the data as JSON.
    - /healthcheck: Verifies application health.